wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     (2) Every such person who intentionally ill-treats or intentionally neglects any such proposed patient or patient commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years.

-    Section 114: substituted, on 1 April 2000, by [section 65][309] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 114: replaced, on 1 April 2000, by [section 65][309] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

     Section 114(2): amended, on 1 July 2013, by [section 413][222] of the Criminal Procedure Act 2011 (2011 No 81).